 Application Deadline is January 20, 2021

 Spaces are filling fast!
 Apply now to reserve your spot.

 The LL.M degree program is granted through the Monterey College of Law.
 This degree focuses on international law and international lawyers.

 The LL.M. degree has been an important part of American legal education for over 100 years.
 Advanced law degrees serve as recognition of formal legal education beyond the J.D. degree.
-Kern County College of Law is the first California Accredited Law School (CALS) to be authorized to grant the LL.M. degree.
+Monterey College of Law is the first California Accredited Law School (CALS) to be authorized to grant the LL.M. degree.

 The LL.M. degree requires successful completion of 24 graduate law units.
 Transfer credits will be allowed for certain graduate and law courses that meet MCL’s academic standards.
 If approved, transfer credits may be applied towards up to one-half of the 24-unit graduation requirement.